OhDeerNeil/ohdeerneil.github.io/content/projects/transfr/index.md

 ### My role:
-My day to day work existed out of the following:
+My day-to-day work consisted of the following:
 - After the initial handover of the training and analyzing the needed work. making time estimates for how long tasks would take.
-- Communicating with the designer about issues or possible tweaks we came accross.
+- Communicating with the designer about issues or possible tweaks we came across.
 - Analyzing and maintaining the in-house framework.
 - Going back to older products and bringing them up to par with the new quality standard.